 - Will the U.K. negotiate a Brexit deal with the E.U.?

 Risks like those have direct and indirect impacts on almost every company because our supply chains span continents and cross oceans.
-With so much risk around us, how are we supposed to make smart decisions about what to buy, how to ship it, and where to store it so that we can keep our supply chains flowing smoothly?
+With so much risk around us, how are we supposed to make smart decisions about what to buy, how to ship it, and where to store it so we can keep our supply chains flowing smoothly?

 Managing Supply Chain Risk

 - Accept the risk.
-We can simply recognize that the risk is there, and be prepared to deal with the consequences.
+We can simply recognize the risk is there, and be prepared to deal with the consequences.